|

 had a Walk scheduled into town.
 You can read more about that and

-Day to Howl".
+see pictures at Lancaster Online .
 The headlines in Sunday's print edition

 of the paper were "Grrrrrrrr".
 There are more pictures

-pictures).
+taken at and also on Sunday in Harrisburg. .
 We had a donation jar for "Rabies

 Challenge" and raised $56.00.